ucsb-cs156/w24/lab/project.md

-* Unlike in previous team projects, where your Issues list and Kanban board may have been pre-populated with issues by the staff, in the legacy code phase, populating the Issues list and Kanban board is the responsibility of the team.
+* Unlike in previous team projects, where your Issues list and Kanban board may have been pre-populated with issues by the staff, in the legacy code phase, populating the Kanban board is the responsibility of the team.
 More on that below.
 * The aim of the team is to earn 100 points before the deadline.
 This forms the most important part of you project grade, which is 25% of your course grade.